jsade/obsidian-vale/README.md

 - **v1.0.0+**: Full support for Obsidian 1.5.0+ with CodeMirror 6
   - Modern, declarative editor integration
   - Improved performance and reliability
-  - Auto-check with debouncing
+  - Auto-check with debouncing (Planned for future release)
-  - Interactive hover tooltips
+  - Interactive hover tooltips (Planned for future release)

 - **v0.9.0 and earlier**: Legacy editor support (Obsidian pre-1.5.0)
   - No longer functional on Obsidian 1.5.0+